Habits of an agile servant leader – Habit 4 (part 1): Humility

 Behaviors of humble agile servant-leaders

-Studies by Catalyst and Dr Robert Hogan from the University of California Berkeley (UC Berkeley) found humble leaders in general share the following behaviors:
+Studies by Catalyst and Dr Robert Hogan from the University of California Berkeley found humble leaders in general share the following behaviors:

 “Try to see themselves accurately and listen to feedback from others in order to see themselves accurately”

-This is a shared trait with listening, one of Robert K. Greenleaf’s 10 characteristics of servant leaders, and also Habit 3 of this blogpost series.
+This trait of listening is one of Robert K. Greenleaf’s 10 characteristics of servant leaders, and also Habit 3 of this blogpost series.

 “Very open to new ideas from other people, and accept and learn from different points of view”

-This is a shared attribute with openness, one of the five important Scrum values.
+This attribute of openness is, in fact, one of the five important Scrum values.

 Reproduced from Orthodox Thought For The Day, 2015